AIBYTECH/AIBYTECH/README.md

 ## 🛠️ Our Technology Stack

-We use cutting-edge tools and frameworks to ensure performance, scalability, and innovation.
+We make use of modern frameworks and tools to guarantee innovation, scalability, and performance.

 ### 🧪 Core Languages & Frameworks
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)